- One of Norway's most spectacular mountain areas

 Everyone assists with tasks around the cabins/camp such as chopping firewood, fetching water, washing up, etc.

-All meals from dinner on arrival day to breakfast on departure day (breakfast, lunch, dinner + coffee/snacks, etc).
+All meals from lunch on arrival day to breakfast on departure day (breakfast, lunch, dinner + coffee/snacks, etc).
 Please let us know if you have any special dietary requirements.